xrdocs/application-hosting/_tutorials/2016-05-16--xrdocs-formatting-useful-tips.md

 ## Link to other posts

-Include the "base_path" variable so that you only have to use relative URLs for other posts (tutorials/blogs/tech-docs) on the same website
+Include the "base_path" variable so that you only have to use relative URLs for other posts (tutorials/blogs/tech-docs) on the same website.
 For example:

 {% include base_path %}